I’m a fan of explanatory videos for several reasons:

 And so you slow down!

-This does not often happen with just regular old stop signs.
+This does not often happen with just regular old speed limits.

 The point is that marketers frequently fail to take this decision-making process into account, relying instead on pure self-interest, as embodied in the WIIFM acronym.